track-asia/trackasia-native/docs/mdbook/src/design/android-map-rendering-data-flow.md

 Figure 5 shows a simplified data flow diagram of initializing a map.
 The device section of this data flow diagram is based on Android platform.

-Before the map initialization request makes it to TrackAsia GL Native Core, the request initializes a set of peer components in the platform or device runtime.
+Before the map initialization request makes it to TrackAsia Native Core, the request initializes a set of peer components in the platform or device runtime.
 Especially for Android, we have parts written in C++ using *Android Native Development Kit* and parts written in Java.